 Career and College Prep

-Are you an 6th–12th grader looking to get a jump-start on your future?
-With Stride Career Prep, you can use your middle school and high school years to figure out where you want to go and how to get there.
+Are you a 6th–12th grader looking to get a jump-start on your future?
+You can use your high school years to figure out where you want to go and how to get there.
 In addition to core courses, you'll take career-focused classes to explore your options and find your passion—all while earning your high school diploma.
 Discovering what you want to do now can prepare you to dive into a career right out of high school or help you make the right decision about your college major.